Mr-Smyth/circles/docs/LogicWalkthrough.md

     ---

     * **PAGE 3: Edit SPOUSE**:
     The user will be taken to **edit_spouse**, where their spouse will be displayed in an editable form if present.
-Otherwise a search will be needed to find their parents within the DB.
+Otherwise, a search will be needed to find their parents within the DB.
     If they are not in DB, they will need to fill out the enter spouse form:

         * Give her/him a first name